andsama2/hanami-landing-page/README.md

 # hanami-landing-page
-The landing page for Hanami.
-See you soon faunatics.
+A landing page project based on The Odin Project guidelines for Flexbox basics.
+Stylized based on a music ensemble.